fenago/pytest-quick-start-guide/testing-with-pytest/Lab_6.md

-So far in this book, I’ve talked about the various non-test files that affect pytest mostly in passing, with the exception of conftest.py, which I covered quite thoroughly in Lab 5, Plugins, on page 97.
-In this lab, we’ll take a look at the configuration files that affect pytest, discuss how pytest changes its behavior based on them, and make some changes to the configuration files of the Tasks project.
+So far in this book, I’ve talked about the various non-test files that affect pytest mostly in passing, with the exception of conftest.py, which I covered quite thoroughly in Lab 5, Plugins In this lab, we’ll take a look at the configuration files that affect pytest, discuss how pytest changes its behavior based on them, and make some changes to the configuration files of the Tasks project.